arduino/docs-content/content/micropython/03.micropython/modulinos/01.installation/installation.md

    ```
    - The port here is `/dev/cu.usbmodem101`.
 Copy this.

 3. Now, run the following the command.
-Make sure to replace `<PORT>` with the port of your device obtained in the previous step.
+Make sure to replace `<PORT>` with the port of our device obtained in the previous step.
     ```bash
     mpremote connect <PORT> mip install github:arduino/arduino-modulino-mpy
     ```